 Which Machine is the Best Choice for You?

-Both of these machines are great options for getting regular cardiovascular exercise.
+Both machines are great options for getting regular cardiovascular exercise.
 Whether you decide to choose an elliptical trainer or cardio climber should depend on your long-term goals.
 Think about not just where you are now, but where you want to be several years from now, and pick a machine that has the function, capability, and resistance to support you throughout that fitness journey!

 If you’re looking to further narrow down your choice, I highly recommend checking out the 2020 Guide to Purchasing Sunny Health & Fitness Elliptical Machines which reviews the differences and unique features of 10 of our best-selling elliptical trainers and cardio climbers to help you make the best choice possible for you!